hofstadter-io/cuetils/README.md

 ### RecurseN

 A function factory for bounded recursion, defaulting to 20.
-This is a pattern to get around CUE's cycle detenction by creating a struct with fields named for each iteration.
+This is a pattern to get around CUE's cycle detection by creating a struct with fields named for each iteration.
 See https://cuetorials.com/deep-dives/recursion/ for more details.